Gavin Sheets Player Props: White Sox vs. Reds

-On Friday, Gavin Sheets (.207 on-base percentage in past 10 games, 121 points below season-long percentage) and the Chicago White Sox face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
-First pitch is at 6:40 PM ET.
+Gavin Sheets -- .161 average over his past 10 games -- will be in action for the Chicago White Sox versus the Cincinnati Reds, with Graham Ashcraft on the mound, on May 7 at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Twins.
+He had a hitless showing in his previous game (0-for-4) against the Reds.

 Gavin Sheets Game Info & Props vs. the Reds